 The Raymond Alf Museum of Paleontology

-Again, perhaps nothing displays Webb’s distinctiveness more than the fact that every student at Webb is involved in our museum program—the only one of its kind in the world—The Raymond Alf Museum of Paleontology.
+Perhaps nothing displays Webb’s distinctiveness more than the fact that every student at Webb is involved in our museum program — the only one of its kind in the world — The Raymond Alf Museum of Paleontology.

-At Webb all students study paleontology during freshman science.
-All students journey into the field on a fossil expedition—unearthing and then bringing home fossils for serious scientific study.
+All Webb students study paleontology during freshman science.
+All students journey into the field on a fossil expedition — unearthing and bringing home specimens for serious scientific study.
 This has been going on at Webb since the late 1930s.
-Students here who develop a passion for this work, can continue their study in paleontology through a full array of courses that lead to our honors museum research program.
-Students here conduct original research (and often publish it in scientific journals) under the direction of our two faculty paleontologists, Dr. Andy Farke and Dr. Don Lofgren.
+Students here who develop a passion for this work can continue their study in paleontology through a full array of courses that lead to our honors museum research program.
+Students conduct original research (and often publish it in peer-reviewed journals) under the direction of our two faculty paleontologists, Dr. Andrew Farke and Dr. Don Lofgren.

 Again, this unique approach to discovery learning, The Alf Method, represents for Webb a model after which our complete course of study measures itself — a curriculum built upon engaging students to think through real-world problems and seek their answers.